-Future Leaders Programme.
+Future Leaders Programme

 Health Education England working across Yorkshire and the Humber (HEE YH) is passionate about leadership.
-The Future Leaders Programme offers opportunities for trainees and qualified Allied Health Professionals working within Yorkshire to do a one year Leadership Fellowship to help grow and develop their personal leadership skills.
+The Future Leaders Programme offers opportunities for medical and dental trainees, public health registrars, and qualified nurses/midwives, allied health professionals, pharmacists, and health care scientists working within Yorksh

 The Future Leaders Programme enables the Leadership Fellows to:

-- Develop competencies relevant to the domains defined in the Healthcare Leadership Model.
+- Enhance skills and competencies that are essential for future healthcare leaders, including those relevant to the domains defined in the Healthcare Leadership Model.

-- Undertake a one year postgraduate qualification e.g.. in leadership or medical education.
+- Undertake a one-year postgraduate qualification e.g. in leadership or medical education.

 “Good leadership is essential for patient safety, and for improved patient experience and outcome.
 It does not come about because of some happy accident; good leadership needs to be grown and developed.
-Health Education England – Yorkshire and the Humber has chosen to invest in the next generation of leaders by creating these fellowship opportunities.
+Health Education England – Yorkshire and the Humber has chosen to invest in the next generation of leaders by creating these Fellowship opportunities.
 This is an investment in future patient outcomes and quality of care”.

 Dr Susy Stirling, Associate Dean & Future Leaders Programme Lead